 Supervalu has been eliminating jobs and accelerating price reductions to keep pace with discounters such as Wal-Mart Stores Inc. (WMT:US) and Target Corp.
 (TGT:US) On July 11, Supervalu said it was conducting a strategic review of alternatives for the business and suspended its dividend.

 Herkert “clearly inherited a very bad situation and was not able to turn things around” during his three years at the helm, Ajay Jain, an analyst at Cantor Fitzgerald LP in New York, said in an interview.
 “There’s probably more urgency to pursue strategic alternatives and that includes a potential for asset sales,” said Jain, who recommends buying the shares

-Supervalu’s valuation (SVU) is 3.8 times earnings before interest, tax, depreciation and amortization, or Ebitda, making it the cheapest among its peers, prompting investors and analysts to view it as a potential acquisition target.
+Supervalu’s valuation (SVU:US) is 3.8 times earnings before interest, tax, depreciation and amortization, or Ebitda, making it the cheapest among its peers, prompting investors and analysts to view it as a potential acquisition target.
 The average valuation for its peers is 8.4, according to data compiled by Bloomberg.

 “They’re losing share,” Jain said.
 “I think that at the right price everything is up for sale right now.”

 Sales at Supervalu have declined for the past three years as the company faces increasing competition from mass retailers and dollar stores.
 Sales dropped 3.8 percent to $36.1 billion in the year ended Feb.
 25 and may fall 4.2 percent in the company’s fiscal 2013, according to data compiled by Bloomberg.